identifies iron deficiency by measuring ferritin levels in your blood

 Iron has lots of functions in our body.

-On the one hand, it is necessary for creating hemoglobin which is in turn responsible for transporting oxygen through our body).
 Beyond that, it is necessary for synthesising several enzymes and proteins which not only contribute to our immune system and our brain functioning well, but are also important for good physical performance.

-Who is at risk of iron deficiency?
+Who is at risk for iron deficiency?

-- The two major risk factors for developing an iron deficiency:
+The two major risk factors for developing an iron deficiency:

-1. Being a woman from the moment you get your first period - and start losing quite a bit of iron with each of those periods - to the moment when you stop menstruating - 2.
-Not taking in enough iron through your food, which is often the case for vegans and vegetarians
+1. Being a woman from the moment you get your first period - and start losing quite a bit of iron with each of those periods - to the moment when you stop menstruating

 A less common reason for iron deficiency is that your body needs more iron than normal which is the case during pregnancy or for elite athletes.